Vandivier/cloud-vba/readme.txt

 Such communication can be done in the background without user interaction as well.
 You can hide the Word splash if you use a custom protocol hooked to a custom registry entry.
 That entry can call Word in silent mode.

+Troubleshooting:
+  - If you have issues activating macros, go to Word -> File -> Options -> Trust Center -> Trust Center Settings and lower your restrictions.

 Tech notes and todos:
   - ref: https://expressjs.com/en/starter/hello-world.html